 Family food production.
 The term "family food production" means the keeping of animals or fowl for the purpose of producing food for the family living on the property.

 Farm inn, agri-tourism.
-The term "agri-tourism farm inn" means a farm building designed for the purpose of providing nightly accommodations as well as meals to overnight guests and the visiting day-use public within an internally incorporated dining area.
+The term "agri-tourism farm inn" means a farm building designed for the purpose of providing overnight lodging accommodations as well as meals to overnight guests and the visiting day-use public within an internally incorporated dining area.

 Farm stay, agri-tourism.
-The term "agri-tourism farm stay" means a general agri-tourism use/activity category that comprises a variety of overnight accommodations made available at a working farm that is approved for an agri-tourism operation.
+The term "agri-tourism farm stay" means a general agri-tourism use/activity category that comprises a variety of overnight lodging accommodations made available at a working farm that is approved for an agri-tourism operation.
 A farm stay, for any group or individual, does not exceed 14 (consecutive or non-consecutive) calendar days per month; however, farm stays may serve as an interactive recreational activity that offers agri-tourists, including children, opportunities to participate in feeding animals, collecting eggs, and/or learning how a farm functions through practical day to day experience.
 A farm stay may also consist of a retreat or be described as a work exchange, where the guests, for recreational purposes, work in exchange for free or discounted accommodations.

 Farm tour, agri-tourism.
 The term "agri-tourism farm tour" means an agri-tourism use/activity that offers opportunities for the "non-farm" public to learn how a farm functions and where/how food, fiber, fuel, and other agricultural products are produced and/or packaged.